-Providers appealing or disputing a claim previously adjudicated must request such action within one (1) year of Molina's original remittance advice date.
-All claim appeals and disputes should be submitted on the Molina Provider Appeal/Dispute Form found on our website, www.molinahealthcare.com under Forms.
+Providers appealing or disputing a Claim previously adjudicated must request such action within one (1) year of Molina's original remittance advice date.
+All Claim appeals and disputes should be submitted on the Molina Provider Appeal/Dispute Form found on our website at MolinaMarketplace.com under Forms.
 Cases submitted without the Provider Appeal/Dispute Form may cause a delay in processing.
-The form must be complete and legible to aid in appeal or dispute processing along with a cover letter explaining reason for Appeal or Dispute.
-Only one claim is allowed for each Provider Appeal/Dispute form.
+The form must be complete and legible to aid in appeal or dispute processing along with a cover letter explaining the reason for appeal or dispute.
+Only one Claim is allowed for each Provider Appeal/Dispute form.

-Appeals and Disputes being submitted for processing should be clearly marked as appeals and disputes and must include the following:
+Appeals and disputes being submitted for processing should be clearly marked as appeals and disputes and must include the following:

-- Cover Letter/Appeal Dispute Form containing: Member Name, Member ID, Authorization Number (when applicable), Claim ID, DOS, Level of Appeal (1st or 2nd Level), Summary of reason for Appeal or Dispute clearly detailed. - Complete medical records (for medical reviews) - Copy of claim

-Any supporting documentation to back up your appeal or dispute.
+- Cover letter/Appeal Dispute Form containing: Member Name, Molina Member ID, Authorization Number (when applicable), Claim ID, date of service, Level of Appeal (1st or 2nd Level), Summary of reason for appeal or dispute clearly detailed. - Complete medical records (for medical reviews) - Copy of Claim - Any supporting documentation to back up your appeal or dispute.

 Molina offers the following submission options:

-- Submit requests directly to Molina via the Availity portal. - Submit Provider Disputes for ten or more Claims with the same root cause via email to MFLClaimsDisputesProjects@MolinaHealthCare.Com - Submit Provider Appeal and Dispute requests to MFL ProviderAppeals@MolinaHealthcare.com - Submit Request via mail to:

-Molina Healthcare of Florida Appeal and Grievance Unit P.O Box 36030 Louisville, KY 40233-6030
+- Submit requests directly to Molina via the Availity portal. - Submit Provider Disputes for ten or more Claims with the same root cause via email to MFLClaimsDisputesProjects@MolinaHealthCare.Com - Submit Provider Appeal and Dispute requests to MFL ProviderAppeals@MolinaHealthcare.com - Submit Request via mail to: Molina Healthcare of Florida Appeal and Grievance Unit P.O Box 36030 Louisville, KY 40233-6030

 For Claims related issues, a written acknowledgement letter will be mailed within three (3) business days of receipt of a Claim dispute or appeal.
-In addition, a written notice of the status of your request will be mailed every thirty (15) days and thereafter until the case is resolved.
-Provider will be notified of Molina's decision in writing within sixty (60) days of receipt of the Claims Dispute/Adjustment request.
+In addition, a written notice of the status of your request will be mailed every 15 days and thereafter until the case is resolved.
+Provider will be notified of Molina's decision in writing within 60 days of receipt of the Claims Dispute/Adjustment request.